layerssss/ispjs.org/ispJs.org/GetStarted/IIS.en.md

 ##Compiling the Source

 This project should be delivered with its VisualStudio/MonoDeveloper solution file(ispJs.sln).
-Open and compile them using your IDE.
+Open and compile it using your IDE.

 ###About Configuration(Debug/Release)

 Lots of .NET source code are not caring about the configuration.
 But ISPjs's behaviours on different configurations varies a lot.
 So you need to be ware of which configuration you are using now, and you should not use Debug configuration in production environment.

-The best practice is to compile both configurations at first.
-You should have:

-* Debug configuration at bin\Debug\ispJs.dll
-* Release configuration at bin\ispJs.dll

-Make sure you have them both and then you can go on :)
+See the complete list of differences between the two configurations [here](Docs-Configurations.en)

+##Reference the Binary DLL to Your Project

+ispJs.dll is a managed DLL.
+Add it to your reference list.